Stop guessing about your primer pockets. Know for sure with the Swage Gage ® primer pocket gage.

 Useful for both precision reloaders who want to be sure of their reloads, and for Dillon 1050 users who need to know whether their auto-swage system is set up properly.
 Simply seating a primer in a piece of brass doesn't always tell you the whole story, since primers are subject to variations in size, they aren't a precision instrument.

-This gage is for all small pistol and small primer pockets.
+This gage is for all large pistol and large primer pockets.